its-edalo/slay-the-jokers/docs/TLDR-INSTALL.md

 6. Place `upload.key` in the `SlayTheJokers` directory
 7. Launch Balatro and wait for it to fully load.
     - A black command window (part of `Lovely`) will appear
-    - On first launch, it will automatically install required tools this mod
+    - On first launch, it will automatically install required tools for this mod
 8. After all installations are done, verify that the black window prints data upload messages periodically
 9. Enable the [extension](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347) on your Twitch channel